davidtchiu/davidtchiu.github.io/teaching/cs261/lab3.lib/index.md

 - Provide getter and setter methods for the due date, and current holder.

-- Override the abstract method, `void checkout(String patron, String due)`, which handles processing when a book is checked out, storing the patron's name as its current holder and the date the book is due to be returned.
+- Override the abstract method, `public void checkout(String patron, String due)`, which handles processing when a book is checked out, storing the patron's name as its current holder and the date the book is due to be returned.
 If the book was already checked out, then print the message `"book unavailable until DD"` (where `DD` is the due date).

-- Override the abstract method, `void returned()`, handles processing when a book is returned (currentHolder and dueDate are set to `null`).
+- Override the abstract method, `public void returned()`, handles processing when a book is returned (currentHolder and dueDate are set to `null`).

-- Override the abstract method, `String circulationStatus()`, which should return the `currentHolder`'s name and due date, if the book has been checked out; or `"book available on shelves"` if the book is available.
+- Override the abstract method, `public String circulationStatus()`, which should return the `currentHolder`'s name and due date, if the book has been checked out; or `"book available on shelves"` if the book is available.

 - Finally, override the `toString()` method, which should now return the "pretty" String from `LibraryBook` augmented with the current holder and due date.